ericf1/ftwbot/README.md

 # Announcements

-Instagram is currently still not working.
-There will be a massive update tomorrow night that will resolve this issue hopefully permenantly.
+The bots should be working.
+We will be shipping out a new version of the database and the api soon (next 1-3 days) which should make everything run more smoothly.

 # FTWBot